dominik-bauer/TippyTippsen/README.md

 A Threema bot that sends the ranking of a Bundesliga betting game to all players.

 ### Rationale
-This is a fun project to learn new stuff, especiall CI/CD.
+This is a fun project to learn new stuff, especially CI/CD.

 #### The Betting Game
 In this private betting game, 5 players are guessing each, how the final ranking tables of the first three german soccer leagues will look like after the current season 22/23.
 Those leagues are 1.
 Bundesliga, 2.
 Bundesliga and 3.
 Bundesliga.
 The player with the best guess wins.
 The best guess is determined by a simple points system: